mooinglemur/lemurtracker/readme.md

 ### Smooth music transitions

-* Uniquely, xfabriek can hold multiple *mixes* within each song.
+* Uniquely, LemurTracker can hold multiple *mixes* within each song.
 Each mix is a separate list of patterns (usually largely similar to each other) that the programmer can switch between during gameplay without stopping playback of the music and without abrupt transitions.
 Think of Nintendo's Super Mario Galaxy how the music changes when the character switches between being underwater and above ground, or in Super Mario World where the music adds bongo beats while riding Yoshi.
-The mix can be selected by the developer and xfabriek's player will handle the transition.
+The mix can be selected by the developer and LemurTracker's player will handle the transition.

 * Mixes can have conditional jump or loop points.
 At specific points in the